Time saved by using a Reference Data Library

 As you can imagine, using these unambiguous conventions is a good idea – especially with large amounts of complex data.

-Laces Reference data
+Reference data Library image

 The result: a lot of time saved searching for and exchanging data.
 The uniformity and high quality of the data greatly reduce the likelihood of errors when using the information.